DoctorBracewell/cambridge/IA/Foundations of Computer Science/Foundations of Computer Science.md

 **Iterative Deepening** - Use DFS to get benefits of BFS.
 Recompute nodes at depth `d` instead of storing them.
 Essentially this preforms repeated DFS, discarding previous results.
 Improves space complexity, time complexity stays same.
 ![[Pasted image 20231030173511.png]]
+Start with a factor `k`, go down to `k` level.
+If compute time left,

 **Stack** - An abstract data structure behind depth-first search, can be implemented in OCaml as just a list.
 Important to look at operations of each data structure and consider how to implement with minimal complexity.
 ![[Pasted image 20231030173823.png]]